 Once the SCS is operating, the real-time, permanent downhole gauge provides pressure, temperature, vibration and other diagnostic components, increasing the operational life of the SCS.

-Due to the presence of electrical terminations and connections, well control is required during installation of the downhole completion to ensure the highest possible level of safety.
+Well control is required during installation of the downhole completion to ensure the highest possible level of safety.
 The standard procedure begins with the addition of kill fluid to the well.
 Once the installation of the SCS is complete, the kill fluid is removed from the system.
 After which, the SCS is started and removes the remaining liquid covering the production zone(s).